3 important things to do to manage diarrhoea in children

-Perils of an unmanaged diarrhoea
+Perils of unmanaged diarrhea in kids

-Diarrhoea does not just cause an 'inconvenience' for the children.
+Diarrhea does not just cause an 'inconvenience' for the children.
 Unmanaged diarrhoea can lead to serious consequences, causing dehydration in children.
 It is particularly serious for younger babies as even a small loss of body water due to diarrhoea can lead to severe morbidity in children, causing seizures, brain damage or even death.

-Managing a child with diarrhoea
+Managing a child with diarrhea